 In general, browsers have integrated privacy settings that provide different levels of acceptance of cookies, validity period and automatic deletion after the user has visited a particular site.

 8. Other security issues related to cookies

-Because identity protection is very valuable and represents the right of every internet user, it is advisable to know what possible problems cookies can create.
-Because through them information is constantly transmitted in both directions between the browser and the website, if an attacker or unauthorized person intervenes during the transmission of data, the information contained in the cookie may be intercepted.
-Although very rare, this can happen if the browser connects to the server using an unencrypted network (eg an unsecured WiFi network).
+Because identity protection is very valuable and represents the rights of every internet user, it is advisable to know what possible problems cookies can create.
+Because through them information is constantly transmitted in both directions between the browser and the website, if an attacker or unauthorised person intervenes during the transmission of data, the information contained in the cookie may be intercepted.
+Although very rare, this can happen if the browser connects to the server using an unencrypted network (e.g. an unsecured WiFi network).

 9. Tips for safe and responsible browsing based on cookies

-Customize your browser settings for cookies to reflect a comfortable level of cookie security for you. browsing and personal data access.
+Customise your browser settings for cookies to reflect a comfortable level of cookie security for you. browsing and personal data access.
 If you share access to your computer, you can consider setting your browser to clear individual browsing data each time you close your browser.
 This is an option to access sites that place cookies and to delete any visit information at the end of the browsing session.
-Install and constantly update your antispyware applications.
+Install and constantly update your anti spyware applications.

 Many of the spyware detection and prevention applications include site attack detection.
 This prevents the browser from accessing websites that could exploit browser vulnerabilities or download malicious software.
 Make sure your browser is always up to date.
 Many cookie-based attacks are exploited by exploiting the weaknesses of older versions of browsers.

 Cookies are everywhere and cannot be avoided if you want to enjoy access to the best and largest sites on the Internet – local or international.
 With a clear understanding of how they operate and the benefits they bring, you can take the necessary security measures so that you can surf the Internet with confidence.